Karthik12357/RoboRace/README.md

 # RoboRace
-Manually controlled RoboRace robot designed for high-speed racing and obstacle traversal with optimized chassis and motor control.
+Manually controlled RoboRace robot designed for high-speed racing and obstacle traversal with custom chassis and motor control.